- Tuition fees

 Due to the emphasis on social science methodology in our PhD program, we prefer that applicants have satisfactorily completed at least one university-level course in calculus and one university-level course in linear algebra.
 These should be courses for science or math students rather than business students since the training in mathematical logic and proofs found in the former type of courses is important to success in our program.

 We may offer conditional acceptance into the program for students without these math courses.
 Students take the needed courses in the spring term (May to August) preceding entrance into the program.
 We recommend University of Waterloo courses Mathematics (MATH) 106 and MATH 127, available either in class or by distance education, as suitable options.

 Due to funding restrictions it would be a positive factor in admissions decisions if an international student would come with funding in hand.

-- been employed for at least three years in a position where the language of business in a country listed on our ELP exemption list*
+- You have been employed for at least three years in a position in which English was the language of business in a country listed on our ELP exemption list*

-For more detailed information for international students, please visit https://uwaterloo.ca/discover-graduate-studies/international-students
+For more detailed information including international admission equivalencies, please visit https://uwaterloo.ca/discover-graduate-studies/international-students

 Phone: 519-888-4567, ext.
 31088